param2000/BigramProject/Readme.txt

 Example Usages:
 ---------------
-1. Run with default text (no arguments): python bigram_generator.py
+1. Run with default text (no arguments): python BigramGeneration.py

-2. Run with a file:
-   python bigram_generator.py training.en --word-size 100 --histogram true
-   (Here, the file "training.en" is used as input.)
+2. Run with a file:(Here, the file "training.en" is used as input.) python BigramGeneration.py training.en --word-size 100 --histogram true

-3. Run with raw input text and disable histogram: python bigram_generator.py "The rain in Spain stays mainly in the plain" --word-size 20 --histogram false
+3. Run with raw input text and disable histogram: python BigramGeneration.py "The rain in Spain stays mainly in the plain" --word-size 20 --histogram false

-4. Run with debug mode enabled: python bigram_generator.py "Your sample text here" --debug
+4. Run with debug mode enabled: python BigramGeneration.py "Your sample text here" --debug

+5. Run all of argument together python BigramGeneration.py training.en --word-size 1000 --histogram yes --debug
 -----------------------
 Features & Functionality
 -----------------------